deciduously/deciduously-com-sunfish/content/blog/builder_pattern/post.md

 ---
 cover_image: https://res.cloudinahttps://thepracticaldev.s3.amazonaws.com/i/lk886f5xd4t64pa2cw9i.jpg
-edited: 2019-09-06T12:00:00.000Z
+date: 2019-09-06T12:00:00.000Z
 title: The Builder Pattern
-published: true
 description: A walkthrough of the builder pattern in Rust
-tags: rust, beginners, tutorial, patterns
+tags:
+  - rust
+  - beginners
+  - tutorial
+  - patterns
 ---

-# Matchmaking Like Its 2001
+_Matchmaking Like Its 2001_

 We're going to help John McCrea of Cake find the woman of his slightly sarcastic, oddly specific dreams.
 He's a particular man:

 {# {% youtube X5KmB8Laemg %} #}

 Yep, you and I both think it: this sounds like a job for the Rust compiler.
 This band was truly ahead of its time.
 Let's model the problem:

 ```rust
 /// Girl type